zencart/documentation/content/user/template/product_listing_page_configuration.md

 *b) How each product is displayed on the listing page.*

 The "Display" controls described above indicate whether a particular field is shown for a product.
-The layout in which they are shown has are three columns per row of listed product:
+The layout in which they are shown has three columns per row of listed products:

 - the image is on the left
 - the price and add to cart box is on the right